NeCTAR-RC/nectar-training/package09/sections/backup.markdown

 ### Unix *dd* utility

 [Dd](https://en.wikipedia.org/wiki/Dd_(Unix)) is a low level command line utility that you can use create an *Image* of a volume.
 It is essentially a low level *byte-for-byte* copy utility.
-*Dd* is installed by default on most Linux distributions (on Ubuntu/Debian as part of the *coreutils* package) and on Mac OSX.
+*Dd* is installed by default on most Linux distributions (on Ubuntu/Debian as part of the *coreutils* package) and on Mac OS X.

 Because dd is a lower-level backup tool, you need to have *sudo* privileges to perform a backup.